pimoroni/programming-trinket-with-raspberry-pi/README.md

 Included are examples of Trinket-ready code.

+## Lazy Installation

+This is tested on a fresh NOOBS install of Raspbian, to get set up just:

+    ./install-raspbian

+This should prepare the git root and install Arduino, Avrdude and the Board Definitions for you.

 ## Requirements

+### Ardunio Makefile

+First you should grab all submodules in this git repository:

+    git submodule update --init

+This will download Arduno Makefile for you.

+### Arduino IDE

 You will need the Arduino IDE and avrdude installed:

     sudo apt-get install arduino

+### Avrdude

 You will then need Gordon Henderson's modified avrdude, which lets you program using the GPIO header on your Pi.